gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This could avoid potential vulnerabilities.

+### Support for Windows 10 SDK

+Gradle now supports Windows 10 SDK when building native projects.
+If a Windows 10 SDK is installed, Gradle will automatically discover and use it when a Visual Studio toolchain is selected.
+Alternatively, a Windows 10 SDK installation directory [can be specified](dsl/org.gradle.nativeplatform.toolchain.VisualCpp.html#org.gradle.nativeplatform.toolchain.VisualCpp:windowsSdkDir) when configuring a Visual Studio toolchain.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.